Annie Worsley is a writer, geographer, grandmother and crofter who lives in North West Scotland.

 Published Works

-Annie has written for Elementum Journal, and contributed to Women on Nature, edited by Katharine Norbury.
+Annie has written for Elementum and Inkcap Journals, and contributed to Women on Nature, edited by Katharine Norbury.
 Other essays have been published by Elliot & Thompson in the Seasons anthologies edited by Melissa Harrison.
+She has written book reviews for Caught by the River and the Times Literary Supplement.